Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Fireworks from English Bay Beach

-English Bay Beach is the most spectacular place to watch the fireworks from, but it’s also the most crowded.
-Well over 100,000 people cover every inch of sand on the beach, as well as all the surrounding grassy areas.
+English Bay Beach was arguably the most spectacular place to watch the fireworks from, other than from a boat out on the water, but it was also the most crowded.
+Well over 100,000 people covered every inch of sand on the beach, as well as all the surrounding grassy areas.

-If you want to see the fireworks up close and love crowds, then English Bay Beach is one of, if not the best place to be.
+If you wanted to see the fireworks up close and love crowds, then English Bay Beach was one of, if not the best place to be.

-Location of English Bay Beach: 1790 Beach Avenue (in Vancouver’s West End halfway between Stanley Park and Sunset Beach).
+Location of English Bay Beach: 1790 Beach Avenue (in Vancouver’s West End halfway between the southern tip of Stanley Park and Sunset Beach).

 The Concord Lounge at English Bay